scottconrad/chess/README.md

 <code>
  npm install
 </code>
-Verify that your node_modules folder exists, then run "npm start" for hot reloading. for build, run "npm build", per the package.json  This didn't generate a file for me, so it might be a bug in Dan's code.
+Verify that your node_modules folder exists, then run "npm start" for hot reloading. for build, run "npm build", per the package.json.

 I wrote this without using redux, though this was a prime use case for using it.
 I thought about an excuse to try out mobx, but again decided against any sort of state management helper.